zowe/docs-site/docs/whats-new/zowe-v3-frequently-asked-questions.md

 4. Will you identify deprecated functionality such as PassTickets?

-   PassTickets will be deprecated in V3, but they will still be supported, possibly even through to Zowe V4.
+   PassTickets will be deprecated in V3, but PassTickets will still be supported, possibly even through to Zowe V4.

    We plan to identify all deprecated functionality.
 We will announce how this functionality will be identified in the near future.